 Fishing activity near the estuary

-The fishers made also fish traps (in bulgarian – “dalyan”) between the estuary and Cape St. Dimitar.
-They use them to catch the coastal fish passages.
+The fishers also make fish traps (in Bulgarian – “dalyan”) between the mouth of the river and Cape St. Dimitar.
+As a result, they catch the coastal schools of fish.

-Later, in the Middle Ages, the harbor was named “Orispotamo”, (in greek ορισ ποταμό) which translation is the “Border River” and is related to the border between Bulgaria and Byzantium that was passing through these lands.
-That name subsequently changed to Ropotamo.
-According to experts, the rise of the sea level, the impact of the surf and the falling of coast had led to the sinking of the port in the later medieval centuries.
-After this period the place deserted and became wild.
+Later, in the Middle Ages, the harbour was named “Orispotamo”, (in greek ορισ ποταμό) which translation is the “Border River” and is related to the border between Bulgaria and Byzantium that was passing through these lands.
+This name subsequently changed to Ropotamo.
+According to experts, the rise of the sea level, an impact of surf and a falling of coast caused sinking of the port.
+That happened in the later medieval centuries.
+As a result, the place became deserted and wild.

 Continue the walk